-Name Function Date of Appointment John S. Leggate CBE Chair and Independent Non-executive Director r24 August 2018 Duncan Neale Audit Committee Chair and Independent Non-executive Director 24 August 2018 Catherine Pitt Nomination Committee Chair and Independer Non-executive Director nt1 March 2019 David Stevenson Remuneration Committee Chair an Independent Non-executive Director d24 August 2018
+Name Function Date of Appointment John S. Leggate CBE FREng Chair and Independent Non-executive Director 24 August 2018 Duncan Neale Audit Committee Chair and Independent Non-executive Director 24 August 2018 Catherine Pitt Management Engagement Committee Chair, Nomination Committee Chair and Independent Non-executive Director 1 March 2019 David Stevenson Senior Independent Director and Remuneration Committee Chair and Independent Non-executive Director 24 August 2018

-2.2 Insofar as is known to the Company, the interests of each Director and PDMR, including any connected person, the existence of which is known to, or could with reasonable diligence be ascertained by, that Director or PDMR whether or not held through another party, in the share capital of the Company before and following Initial Admission were as follows:
+2.2 Insofar as is known to the Company, the interests of each Director and PDMR, including any connected person, the existence of which is known to, or could with reasonable diligence be ascertained by, that Director or PDMR whether or not held through another party, in the share capital of the Company is as follows:

-Name Number of Ordinary Shares currently held Number of Ordinary Shares held following Initial Admission
+Name Number of Ordinary Shares

-John S. Leggate CBE 28,675 40,175
+John S. Leggate CBE FREng 83,375

-Duncan Neale 9,625 14,625
+Duncan Neale 16,925

-Catherine Pitt 14,660 14,660
+Catherine Pitt 30,615

-David Stevenson 9,854 14,854
+David Stevenson 22,330

 - 2.3 All Shares allotted and issued to a Director under the Share Issuance Programme, if any, will be beneficially held by such Director unless otherwise stated. - 2.4 The Company has not set aside or accrued amounts to provide pension, retirement or similar benefits for the Board. - 2.5 No loan has been granted to, nor any guarantee provided for the benefit of, any Director by the Company. - 2.6 None of the Directors, has, or has had, any interest in any transaction which is or was unusual in its nature or conditions or significant to the business of the Company and which has been effected by the Company since its incorporation. - 2.7 There are currently no potential conflicts of interest between any of the Directors' duties to the Company and their private interests and/or other duties.
-If a Director has a potential conflict of interest between his duties to the Company and his private interests or other obligations owed to third parties on any matter, the relevant Director will disclose his conflict of interest to the rest of the Board, not participate in any discussion by the Board in relation to such matter and not vote on any resolution in respect of such matter. - 2.8 The Directors in the five years before the date of this Securities Note: - (a) do not have any convictions in relation to fraudulent offences; - (b) have not been associated with any bankruptcies, receiverships or liquidations of any partnership or company through acting in the capacity as a member of the administrative, management or supervisory body or as a partner, founder or senior manager of such partnership or company; and - (c) do not have any official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) and have not been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of any issuer or from acting in the management or conduct of the affairs of any issuer. - 2.9 The Company shall maintain directors' and officers' liability insurance on behalf of the Company at the expense of the Company.
+If a Director has a potential conflict of interest between his duties to the Company and their private interests or other obligations owed to third parties on any matter, the relevant Director will disclose their conflict of interest to the rest of the Board, not participate in any discussion by the Board in relation to such matter and not vote on any resolution in respect of such matter. - 2.8 The Directors in the five years before the date of this Securities Note: - (a) do not have any convictions in relation to fraudulent offences; - (b) have not been associated with any bankruptcies, receiverships or liquidations of any partnership or company through acting in the capacity as a member of the administrative, management or supervisory body or as a partner, founder or senior manager of such partnership or company; and - (c) do not have any official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) and have not been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of any issuer or from acting in the management or conduct of the affairs of any issuer. - 2.9 The Company shall maintain directors' and officers' liability insurance on behalf of the Company at the expense of the Company.